It's primary bathroom reveal time for the Fitzgerald Condo project!!

 I love the way the various textures and surfaces work together in this space.
 It's not overly colorful, but it has such a variety of visual texture that it creates something super interesting to look at.

-The new shower door gave the shower brand new life.
-Going from a framed sliding door to a custom frameless glass door makes the shower look twice as big, and made on-trend what felt like dated tile.
+The new frameless glass shower door gave the shower brand new life—it's actually hard to believe it's the same tile!
+Going from a framed sliding door to a custom frameless glass door makes the shower look twice as big, and made what originally felt like dated tile feel more current.

-Our client added these adorable linen cafe curtains to the window post-install, which are simply the perfect touch.
+Our client added the adorable linen cafe curtains to the window post-install, which are simply the perfect touch.
 This allows her to keep the sun streaming in while maintaining privacy.

 For our bath faucet fixture, we had zero additional floor space to play with, so we went with a wall-mounted option.
 This particular one feels so timeless and whimsical, and paired with this vintage rug, it really takes you to another time!

 While the design process for this bathroom wasn't our typical one, it ended up being a blast.
 It involved some bumps and hiccups, and a few changes of direction, but the end result is SO dreamy and relaxing.